LogtalkDotOrg/logtalk3/QUICK_START.md

 1. Read the User Manual sections on `Programming in Logtalk` and `Running and debugging Logtalk programs`.

-2. Take a look at the `wenv` sub-directory.
+2. Take a look at the `coding` sub-directory.
 There you will find syntax support files for popular text editors which enable syntax coloring and other text services when editing Logtalk source files.
+There's also support for syntax highlighters used for publishing code.

 3. Create a sub-directory with a suitable name to hold all the files of your application.
 You may want to define the application directory path